jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 ----

 *********************************************************************************
-how Python reads starred expressions
+how Python treats starred expressions
 *********************************************************************************

 * I add :ref:`variables<what is a variable?>` for the tuple_ and :ref:`dictionary<what is a dictionary?>` of the first :ref:`assertion<what is an assertion?>`